openmainframeproject/cobol-programming-course/COBOL Programming Course #2 - Advanced Topics/COBOL Programming Course #2 - Advanced Topics.md

 You can overload factory methods in exactly the same way that you overload instance methods.

----

 ### Coding attribute (get and set) methods
 You can provide access to an instance variable X from outside the class in which X is defined by coding accessor (get) and mutator (set) methods for X.

-Instance variables in COBOL are private:
-- the class that defines instance variables fully encapsulates them, and only the instance methods defined in the same `OBJECT` paragraph can access them directly.
+Instance variables in COBOL are private, and the class that defines instance variables fully encapsulates them, and only the instance methods defined in the same `OBJECT` paragraph can access them directly.

-Example :
-- `getBalance` will return the value of the instance variable `AccountBalance` to a client.
+Example : `getBalance` will return the value of the instance variable `AccountBalance` to a client.

 ```
   Identification Division.